PhilipPartsch/open-someip-spec/src/someip-sd.rst

     :satisfies:
     :status: valid
     :collapse: True

+.. rst-class:: compact

-The client shall wait for the Subscribe Eventgroup Ack entry acknowledging an Subscribe Eventgroup entry.
-If this Subscribe Eventgroup Ack entry does not arrive before the next Subscribe Eventgroup entry is sent, the client shall do the following: send a Stop Subscribe Eventgroup entry and a Subscribe Eventgroup entry in the SOME/IP-SD message the Subscribe Eventgroup entry would have been sent with.
+The client shall wait for the Subscribe Eventgroup Ack entry acknowledging a Subscribe Eventgroup entry.
+If this Subscribe Eventgroup Ack entry does not arrive before the next Subscribe Eventgroup entry is sent, the client shall do the following:

+* if the "Explicit Initial Data Control Flag of the Server is set to 0, send a Stop Subscribe Eventgroup entry and a Subscribe Eventgroup entry in the same SOME/IP-SD message the Subscribe Eventgroup entry would have been sent with.
+* if the "Explicit Initial Data Control Flag of the Server is set to 1, set the Initial Data Requested Flag of the next Subscribe Eventgroup Entry to 1.

-Note: This behavior exists to cope with short durations of communication loss.
-The receiver of a Stop Subscribe Eventgroup and Subscribe Eventgroup combination would sent out Initial Events to lower the effects of the loss of messages.
+Note: This behavior exists to cope with short durations of communication loss, so new Initial Events are triggered to lower the effects of the loss of messages.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1178
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The Stop Subscribe and Subscribe entry sent because of :need:`feat_req_someipsd_844` shall be directly behind each other in the same SD message (no other entry between them).

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1171
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The :need:`feat_req_someipsd_844` shall not lead to closing and reopening TCP connections.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1169
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The :need:`feat_req_someipsd_844` shall not be applied to Offer Service entries that are a reaction to Find Service entries.
+That means that the Subscribe Eventgroup Ack entry of a Subscribe Eventgroup entry that was triggered by unicast Offer Service entry is not monitored as well as upon an unicast Offer Service entry the Stop Subscribe Eventgroup entry/Subscribe Eventgroup entry is not sent.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1176
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The :need:`feat_req_someipsd_844` shall not be applied to Subscribe Eventgroups that were not triggered directly by a Multicast Offer Service.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_691